(CANADA, 1851 to 1900 – continued)

 Riel felt forced to remain in exile, in Montana, while he was considered among the Metis as the Father of Manitoba.

 Canadians decided to make it a province partly from fear that the United States would annex it.
-With the population growth was a need for government-funded services.
-Making the British colony a province would enhance Canadian control.
-The Canadian government promised locals to assume the colony's debt and promised to extend railway service there.
+Making the British colony a province would enhance Canadian control, and the Canadian government promised locals that it would assume the colony's debt, and it promised to extend railway service there.

 Also remaining on Vancouver island were blacks who had arrived from San Francisco in the late 1850s.
-They intended to integrate themselves with others in their city, Victoria, there was been a controversy at the Congregational Church they attended, where they had been welcomed but where a new minister wanted them seated together – a segregation the blacks didn't accept.
-The were given the right to drink in "a white man's bar" but relegated to the balcony of theaters.
+They had intended to integrate themselves with others in the city of Victoria.
+They had been welcomed at the Congregational Church they attended, but the minister wanted them seated together – a segregation the blacks didn't accept.
+Also in Victoria they were given the right to drink in "a white man's bar," but they were relegated to the balcony of theaters.

-In 1867 the island balked at becoming Canadian.
-It preferred to remain a British colony, but by 1871 it was frustrated with Great Britain's Colonial Office and began negotiations with the United States.
+In 1867, the people on Prince Edward Island balked at becoming Canadian.
+They preferred to remain a British colony, but by 1871 they were frustrated with Great Britain's Colonial Office and began negotiations with the United States.
 Canada's prime minister, John A. Macdonald, was eager to thwart U.S. expansionism and talked the islanders into joining Canada.
 Canada assumed the colony's railway debts.
 It agreed to finance a buy-out of the last of the colony's absentee landlords, to free up land ownership by ending leasehold tenure, and it promised to end new immigration to the island.

-The island became of province on 1 July 1873.
+The island became a province on 1 July 1873.
 Agriculture was the center of the economy but it was also a fashionable retreat for Britain's nobility.